vincentntang/prepros-pug-sass-typescript-boilerplate/README.md

 ## Inspiration

-I just wanted a quick and dirty tool for laying out multipage HTML websites and/or prototyping.
+I needed a quick way for laying out multipage HTML websites and/or prototyping.
 All the solutions I found out there were not to my liking.
 Either they have too many steps involved in installation, or don't work out on my windows 7 / windows 10 PCs.
 My goal is to have the following:

 1. Painless setup that works 100% of the time
 2. Fast feedback loop for frontend development